Name and Legal Identity

 13. The international committee shall consist of six members appointed by the president, two each year for a period of three years, and one of whom the president designates chair.
 A non-voting liaison of the ASPB support staff may also be appointed by the Executive Director to the international committee on an annual basis.

 14. The membership committee shall have five members appointed by the president and one of whom the president designates chair.
 The committee would include at least one representative from each of the following membership categories: a member representing the postdoctoral associate membership of the society and a member who represents the graduate student membership of the society.
 Each member of the committee shall serve a four-year term with the exception of two members, one representing the postdoctoral associate membership and the other the graduate student membership, each of whom will serve two-year terms.
-Individuals elected by the ASPB sections to represent sectional interests to the ASPB executive committee will be assigned to the membership committee as ex-officio members but, at the discretion of the president, may also serve as standing members of the membership committee.
+Individuals elected by the ASPB sections to represent sectional interests to the ASPB council will be assigned to the membership committee as ex-officio members but, at the discretion of the president, may also serve as standing members of the membership committee.

 Auditing of Accounts

 The treasurer shall have the accounts of the Society audited as of the close of each fiscal year, December 31.
 The auditor's report shall be examined by the board of trustees, and, if accepted, shall be transmitted to the board of directors for approval.
 A summary of the approved report will be submitted by the treasurer to the Society members at the annual business meeting, at which time the treasurer shall also make a supplementary report on the status of the treasury.